Resolving Life's Challenges to Get You to a BETTER PLACE

 - Transportation arrangements for parenting time

-If the divorce is amicable or uncontested, the parties can negotiate a parenting plan on their own or work out any minor conflicts in mediation.
-However, if the court must decide the issue, it tends to favor giving most parental responsibilities to the primary caregiver, usually the mother.
+If the divorce is amicable or uncontested, the parties can negotiate a parenting plan or work out any minor conflicts in mediation.
+However, if the court must decide the child custody issue, it tends to favor giving most parental responsibilities to the primary caregiver, usually the mother.
 In these situations, the other parent often must pay child support to the primary caregiver for the child as well.

-Common Conflicts & Modification Options in Parental Responsibility Cases
+Common Conflicts with Child Custody & Modification Options in Parental Responsibility Cases

 Contact Us for Effective Child Custody Negotiation & Litigation

-Nothing can replace the time you have with your children, and your rights as a parent are worth any fight.
-The trusted divorce attorneys at Arami Law have the experience and determination it takes to negotiate a fair parenting plan, and the tenacity to win in court when needed.
+Nothing can replace your time with your children, and your legal rights as a parent are worth any fight.
+The trusted Chicago family law attorneys at Arami Law have the family law experience, determination to negotiate a fair parenting plan, and the tenacity to win in court when needed.